-CPP funding is determined through the Colorado school finance formula, with preschoolers receiving half the amount of students in grades 1 through 12 given that they receive half-day programming.
+CPP funding is determined through the Colorado school finance formula, with preschoolers receiving half the amount of students in grades 1 through 12.
 These funds are distributed directly to public schools, which are given a predetermined number of half-day slots to serve eligible children.
 Beginning in 2010-2012, the state enacted consecutive budget cuts, including a reduction in funding available for K-12 students.
 During those years, funding for CPP dropped by \$6 million to \$67 million.
-Funding for CPP has since recovered, with total state and local funding (through a required local match) in 2015-2016 at \$86 million.
+Funding for CPP has since recovered, with total state and local funding (through a required local match) in 2016-2017 at \$88.5 million.